As a parent, there is probably nothing more terrifying than having a disaster strike and not being prepared.

 To ensure you are the rock, your kids need during an emergency, practice mental preparedness techniques and be sure to have all your emergency supplies ready!

 Bugging Out with Small Children

 In many ways, bugging out with small children would be even more difficult than with an infant.
-An infant you can just strap to your back and go.
-Children aged 1+ aren’t going to want to sit in a carrier for long periods (plus, they will be a lot heavier to carry long distances!).
+An infant, you can just strap to your back and go.
+Children aged 1+ aren’t going to want to sit in a carrier for extended periods (plus, they will be a lot heavier to carry long distances!).

 Small children also need to run around to expend all that energy.
 They make tons of noise and could easily draw attention to your group.
 For these reasons, it is better to plan to hunker down than bug out with small children.